theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/knowledge-base/integration-with-cloud-interfaces.md

 ### Integration of {{ productName }}

-The following graphic shows how {{ productName }} was integrated into the software architecture of the cloud application:
+The following graphic shows how {{ productName }} was integrated into the software architecture of the application:

 ![cloud-application](../assets/images/articles/xc/cloud-application.svg){ width="100%" }